-In a world that is so varied, equality and diversity must be promoted throughout our schools.
+In a world so varied in terms of race, disability, and sexual orientation, equality and diversity must be promoted throughout our schools.

-Equality and diversity is the concept of accepting and promoting people's differences, in line with the Equality Act (2010).
-The fundamental goal when promoting equality is to raise awareness and make sure that all individuals are treated equally and fairly, regardless of their personal characteristics.
+Equality and diversity is the concept of accepting and promoting people's differences.
+The fundamental goal when promoting equality is to raise awareness and make sure that all individuals are treated equally and fairly.
+This is regardless of their age, gender, religion, disability, sexual orientation, or race.